jverzani/ImplicitEquations.jl/README.md

 is graphed over the default region as follows:

 ```
-using Winston   # or PyPlot, Gadfly
+using Plots
+gadfly()                 # other backends are possible.
 using ImplicitEquations

 a,b = -1,2